-As an alternative to creating a ReplicaSet from scratch, you can adopt an existing replication setup using the adoptFromAR option with doct.org/doct.org/doct.org/doct.org/doct.org/ of the replication setup is scanned, and if it is compatible with the Innobe.createReplicaSet().
-The replication setup is scanned, and if it is compatible with the Innobe.createReplicaSet().
-The replication setup is scanned, and if it is compatible with the Innobe.createReplicaSet().
-The replication setup is scanned, metadata.
-Once the replication setup has been adopted, you can only use AdminAPI to administer the Innobe ReplicaSet.
+As an alternative to creating a ReplicaSet from scratch, you can adopt an existing replication setup using the adoptFromAR option with dba.createReplicaSet().
+The replication setup is scanned, and if it is compatible with the InnoDB ReplicaSet Limitations, AdminAPI creates the necessary metadata.
+Once the replication setup has been adopted, you can only use AdminAPI to administer the InnoDB ReplicaSet.